cu-sense-lab/gnss-scintillation-simulator/README.md

 This package includes code from external sources:

 - Files obtained from the MATLAB Central repository are licensed under BSD.
+There are LICENSE.txt files in each directory containing files downloaded from MATLAB Central that tells which files they are and what their MATLAB Central URL is.
 - A subset of the Wavelab850 package is included under `matlab/WaveletScaleSpectra/Wavelab850Subset` and its copyright information can be found within the `Documentation` subfolder in that directory.
 - The IGRF model implementation by Drew Compston is included under `matlab/IGRF_Compston`, and its copyright information can be found under the REAME in that directory.